LLNL/blt/docs/tutorial/common_hpc_dependencies.rst

 =======================

 BLT creates named targets for the common HPC dependencies that most HPC projects need, such as MPI, CUDA, HIP, and OpenMP.
+Something BLT assists it's users with is getting these dependencies to interoperate within the same library or executable.

 As previously mentioned in :ref:`AddingTests`, BLT also provides bundled versions of GoogleTest, GoogleMock, GoogleBenchmark, and FRUIT.
 Not only are the source for these included, we provide named CMake targets for them as well.